chasclane/packet-projects-broken-/README.md

 We're executing this workflow when the event on `watch` occurs.
 This means our workflow will trigger and run when the workflow file `provision-env.yml` is "Stared".

-To run this workflow select the `Star` (or Unstar then Star) at the top-right corner of the project repo:
+To run this workflow select the `Star` (or Unstar then Star) at the top-right corner of the project repo.
-<a class="github-button" href="https://github.com/chasclane/packet-projects" data-icon="octicon-star" data-size="large" aria-label="Star chasclane/packet-projects on GitHub">Star</a>

 - What's happening and how: